 If you are speaking to a technical savvy audience you can talk more about the strategy and the technical aspects, if you are speaking to a Board without information technology experience, or limited knowledge, talk more about the financial risks of attacks or the PR surrounding the type of attacks you are at risk for.

 By giving the Board something they can relate to, you will increase the importance of cyber security on their agenda.

 The Robert Walters' Cyber Security Breakfast Seminar featured a panel including Alban Tramard - Head of Information Security at The Hut Group, Andy Hague - independent cyber security consultant, Haroon Malik - Principal Consultant at NCC Group, Lee Newcombe - Senior Manager of Cyber Security at KPMG and Rhiannon Jones - Associate Director at Deloitte LLP.

 Learn more about GDPR and cyber security here.

 Thinking about a career move?
 See what roles we have available now.

-For further career advise, read the latest career advise articles here.
+For further career advise, read the latest career advice articles here.